scottleechua/scottleechua.github.io/_posts/2022-01-01-self-hosting-ghost-on-google-cloud.md

 This workflow last worked for me as of the most recent date in the changelog below.
 If you spot errors, vulnerabilities, or potential improvements, please do [open a pull request](https://github.com/scottleechua/scottleechua.github.io/blob/source/_posts/2022-01-01-self-hosting-ghost-on-google-cloud.md) on this blog post!

 ## Changelog

+- **2025-05-16**: Replace the update script template with one that can run without human interaction.

 - **2025-04-19**: Reopen port 80 (HTTP)!
 It turns out that ACME, the service that manages renewal of SSL certificates, requires access to port 80 to pass the [HTTP-01 Challenge](https://letsencrypt.org/docs/challenge-types/) during certificate renewal time.